Updated on September 17, 2021 by Ivana

 Will they use your product or service in the same way, and do they face the same issues concerning their business?

-While on the other hand, larger companies may have a need for an all in one platform that offers CRM functionality and email automation features along with competitive pricing compared to their current solutions in place.
+On the other hand, larger enterprises may need an all-in-one platform that offers CRM integration and email automation features.
+Along with competitive pricing compared to their current solutions in place.
 This presents an entry point that you can use to present your platform capabilities for a tailored subscription plan in exchange for a long-term client.

-The above example is just a short case scenario meant to give you an insight into how list segmentation can help you and your business target different parts of your lead base in a variety of ways utilising the data you have.
+The above is just a short case scenario to give you an insight into how list segmentation can help you and your business target different parts of your lead base in a variety of ways.
+Of course, utilizing the data you have.

 How to segment your lead list

 “Start simple.
 Don’t go overboard with 101 different segments.
 As time goes on, you can refine the segments to best meet your business needs.
 The better your segment your list the better you can plan your SDR activity.
 For example, RetunGO works on Shopify stores.
 But there are many other e-commerce stores that may want to use our “automated returns solutions” but are not on Shopify.
 Such stores are placed in a different lead segment to ensure our SDR efforts are focused and targeted.
 “David Miles, CMO at ReturnGO